apache/spark/docs/programming-guide.md

 MapReduce) or sums.
 Spark natively supports accumulators of numeric types, and programmers can add support for new types.

-If accumulators are created with a name, they will be displayed in Spark's UI, they will show up inside of the stage that operates on the accumulators themselves.
-This can be useful for understanding the progress of running stages (NOTE: this is not yet supported in Python).
+As a user, you can create `Accumulators` that are both named and unnamed.
+Named accumulators will display in Spark's UI along with their running totals during execution.
+As seen in the image below, an accumulator named `counter` will display in the web UI for the stage that modifies that accumulator.
+Running totals of the accumulator for each task in the relevant stage will display in the "Tasks" table on this same page.

 <p style="text-align: center;">
   <img src="img/spark-webui-accumulators.png" title="Accumulators in the Spark UI" alt="Accumulators in the Spark UI" />
 </p>

+Accumulators can be useful for understanding the progress of running stages (NOTE: this is not yet supported in Python).

 <div class="codetabs">